 Where do you go in Joshua Tree when you’re not in the mood for the National Park experience?
 We opted for Noah Purifoy’s old place.
 Down a dirt road, on the left.
 We saw it before we were there.

 Are those commodes towering in the air? we wondered.
 Yes indeed.
 Porcelain monuments to the private moments of mankind, in an outdoor museum that reminds us of years gone by, both good and bad.
-We’ve stumbled on to a mecca of modern Dadaism.
-It was going to be a good day.
+We’ve stumbled on to a mecca of modern Dadaism where one man’s trash really was another man’s treasure.

 Noah Purifoy is considered the father of the Black Assemblage movement, an art form that was strongly influenced by the European Dadaist movement of the early 1900s, which sprang out of the post-World War-1 years, primarily in France and Germany.